A comparison between flatbed vs slide scanner is important if you have a load of negative films that need scanning.

 Takes Time in Photo Scanning

 Flatbed scanners are time taking.
 Even if they can scan with high-speed, still you need to place each photograph or negative on its glass panel.
-Thus they may not be a good option if you have a lot of old pictures to scan.
+Thus while you can scan negatives with a flatbed scanner they may not be the best option.

 Lots of Manual Work

 Flatbed requires manual work for flipping sides or putting a picture on its surface one by one.